STLInspector/STLInspector/STLInspector/doc/documentation.md

 ## Tutorial

 This is a tutorial that demonstrates how to use [STLInspector](http://github.com/STLInspector/STLInspector).
 It shows the standard workflow of the program with an example requirement.
-For a deeper understanding consider reading the [documentation](http://github.com/STLInspector/STLInspector/STLInspector/doc).

 1. Start the server by executing `stlinspector .`.
 2. Open a browser and go to [http://localhost:5000](http://localhost:5000).